pmyers/rdo-demo-helper/README.md

 ===============

 Some scripts to help with setting up demos of RDO.
-Goal is to work with RHEL6, RHEL7 Beta, CentOS6 and Fedora 20+.
+Goal is to work with RHEL6, RHEL7, CentOS6, CentOS7 and Fedora 20+.
 All-in-One and multi-node setups work using Packstack.
 Eventually might try to script Foreman installs too.

 Prerequisites: